 In Melbourne, almost all properties are sold at auction, whereas in most other cities, auctions are only used for high demand properties.

 If you buy at an auction then you’ll be committing to buy before you have formal loan approval, so you’re taking a risk!

 You’ll need to order your inspections before you go to the auction, and if you don’t win the auction then you have lost the money for your inspections.

 In some states, the vendor will order the inspections and provide them to the prospective buyers so that they don’t all need to order their own reports.

 You must talk to your conveyancer about how auctions work in your state & the risks associated with buying at an auction.

 Paying your deposit

 Most people negotiate to pay a 5% or 10% deposit as a cheque.
 The funds are then held in the agents trust account or a solicitors trust account until settlement.
-Again, this varies depending on the state you are in.
-It is common in QLD & WA for the deposit to be much smaller than 5%.
+Again, this varies depending on the state you’re in.
+It’s common in QLD & WA for the deposit to be much smaller than 5%.

-How can you pay a 5% deposit if you are borrowing 100% of the property value with a guarantor loan?
-You can get what is known as a deposit bond, which is a guarantee to the vendor that you’ll complete the purchase.
+How can you pay a 5% deposit if you’re borrowing 100% of the property value with a guarantor loan?
+You can get what’s known as a deposit bond, which is a guarantee to the vendor that you’ll complete the purchase.
 A deposit bond will usually cost you around 1.2% of the amount of the deposit, as a once off fee.

 The vendor will need to agree to accept a deposit bond instead of a cash deposit.
-If you are going to an auction then request this via your conveyancer, several days before the day of the auction.
+If you’re going to an auction then request this via your conveyancer, several days before the day of the auction.